opf/openproject/docs/bim-guide/README.md

 You easily can start a new BIM trial on our [OpenProject BIM website](https://www.openproject.org/bim-project-management/).
 The have a look at the full description of how to start a new trial installation just follow the Link: [Create trial installation](/.../enterprise-guide/enterprise-cloud-guide/create-cloud-trial/).

+## How to enable the BCF module?

+The BCF Module and the included IFC viewer can be enabled for every single project.
+Here you can find the description how to [enable a module](/.../user-guide/projects/project-settings/modules/) within your ***poject settings***.

+## Reporting bugs

+You found a bug?
+Please [report it](https://docs.openproject.org/development/report-a-bug) to our [OpenProject community](https://community.openproject.com/projects/revit-add-in).
+Thank you!